tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 ### Monthly Sales
 <img src = "Charts/Monthly_Net_Sales2024.png">
 <img src = "Charts/Monthly_Net_Sales2025.png">
-These bar charts highlight the increase in SWO'S net sales through a decrease in variability from 2024 to 2025.
+These bar charts highlight the increase in SWO's net sales through a decrease in variability from 2024 to 2025.
 The sharp increase in the minimum value from 45 euros in 2024 to almost 700 euros in 2025 was a key factor in the almost 3 times increase in average monthly net sales.
-The product release in the winter of 2024 worked to capture lots of new customers and introduce a collection of products that are still attracting customers past its release.
+The product release in November 2024 helped capture lots of new customers and introduce a collection of products that are still attracting customers past its release.
 This provides a reliable revenue stream as the outcome of new drops can vary.
 <br>
 <br>
-By learning about the products that attract the most customers, SWO can increase the margin of error of the new drop at ISN and make a substantial number of net sales.
+By learning about the products that attract the most customers, SWO can increase the margin of error of the limited-edition drop at ISN and make a substantial number of net sales.

 ### Product Performance
-The metrics were calculated based on the net sale values without outliers.
-The AOV was calculated using net sales instead of total revenue because it takes discounts and refunds into account.
-Through this method, the impact of the goods that SWO gives away can be analysed.
+The metrics were calculated based on the net sales without outliers.
+The AOV was calculated using net sales instead of total revenue as it takes discounts and refunds into account.
+As a result, the impact of the goods that SWO gives away can be accounted for.

 #### New Customers
 <img src = "Charts/Quantity_Sold_New_Customers.png">